 Our MICAP Impact Scores have been designed in concert with our MICAP Reviews.
-They focus on seven key aspects to assess their likelihood of having an impact on the investment.
+They focus on eight key aspects to assess their likelihood of having an impact on the investment.

 For instance, in the example below the investment has a high score for both liquidity and exit strategy.
 In determining the investment’s suitability this particular one may not be appropriate if access to funds may be required in the foreseeable future.

-The focus of each of the seven impacts is outlined below:
+The focus of each of the eight aspects is outlined below:

 Investments are subject to a number of different rules regarding how and to whom they can be marketed.
 A higher score signifies that this investment’s marketing material has not been approved by an FCA regulated firm, or that there are no FCA regulated firms involved with the management of this investment.